moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

-- Below you can see the **References** section that shows the lineage with the flow, from which dataset, the metric is derived.
+- Below, the references section is shown, which displays the lineage, including the flow and the dataset from which the metric is derived.

     <center>
     <img src="/interfaces/data_product_hub/discovery/annotely_image%20(11)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />